 In addition to working on the students’ writing style, the course introduces them to the basic elements of the IELTS exam, which many students will take before submitting an application to university.
 The course focuses on helping students to improve their written style, increase their vocabulary in an academic context, learn to read and understand a variety of academic texts, and practise the basic skills required in each section of the IELTS exam.

-There are dozens of English language tests available – so why should you prepare for IELTS?
+There are dozens of English language tests available – so why prepare for IELTS?
 IELTS has a vast number of advantages over its competitors.
 First of all, it isn’t managed by a single company, but by three partners: Cambridge English Language Assessment, the British Council and IDP Education Pvt Ltd, so it isn’t driven by a single set of beliefs about the English language and how it should be tested.

 Attending the IELTS Preparation course with Oxford Royale will ensure that students are in the best possible position to take the IELTS exam.

 If you would like to prepare for the IELTS exam, while at the same time improving your English in a lasting way, then this course is for you.

 Attendees come to this 2-week programme from all over the world, with some students combining this course with another exciting ORA programme to stay in Oxford for up to 4 weeks.
 During the course students receive over 40 hours of tuition focusing on IELTS Preparation.
 Through interactive activities, and continuous reading and writing practice, the course develops the students’ awareness of conventions in academic writing, including structure, style, vocabulary and referencing.
 Students get a chance to read a variety of academic texts as well as produce their own written responses.